HadrienG2/udipe/doc/src/index.md

     - Reserving a large amount of system resources (e.g. several network interfaces, many CPU cores...) for the nearly exclusive use of a particular application is fair game.
+    - Supporting Windows or macOS is not a strong requirement, merely a nice-to-have convenience for local testing on developer machines.
 - The developer audience presents a relatively high willingness to use unusual network APIs in the pursuit of optimal performance.

 To the developers and maintainers of such systems, the `udipe` project wants to provides two things:

-- A C11 library called `libudipe` that, given some configuration (from sane defaults to very detailed manual tweaking for a specific workload), sets up a high-performance UDP network pipeline in your application.
+- A C11[^gnu-extensions] library called `libudipe` that, given some configuration (from sane defaults to very detailed manual tweaking for a specific workload), sets up a high-performance UDP network pipeline in your application.
 - A Linux system administration tool called `udipe-setup` that ingests the same configuration as `libudipe` and automatically configures the underlying system optimally for the intended network workload.
 This tool is supplemented by a